santiagomota/Open_Data/README.md

 - [overpass turbo - Herremaienta de filtrado para OSM](https://overpass-turbo.eu/)
 - [Remote Sensing for OSINT](https://bellingcat.github.io/RS4OSINT/)
 - [Investigative Journalism with Satellite Images](https://bourgoing.com/en/linvestigation-par-satellite/)
+- [CAMIS - A PHUSE DVOST Working Group](https://psiaims.github.io/CAMIS/).
+The repository below provides examples of statistical methodology in different software and languages, along with a comparison of the results obtained and description of any discrepancies.

 ## Libros